mitchcr/ONEVM/CollectOSDetails/readme.md

 - This module introduces you to the tools to collect OS details.
 - This Lab provides hands-on activities.
 - After this course/module you will be able to:
-  - Create a sos or supportconfig report
+  - Create sos or supportconfig reports
   - Enable specific modules
   - Cope with not enough space issues